Key takeaways:

 The manual verification process may involve personnel, such as casino administrators, who are not forensic experts.
 As a result, the quality of checks may be impaired due to a lack of knowledge of what to do and how to do it.

-Automated solutions are able to fill this gap.
+Automated solutions can fill this gap.
 They investigate each tiny detail and detect the slightest discrepancy, such as a relocated or resized element.
 For example, Regula Document Reader SDK can identify inappropriate font size and placement on a passport, driver’s license, or other ID document.

 2. Proven verification process